Frank Elegar: National team career

 In 2006, at age 19 he was called up for the U.S. Virgin Islands national basketball team for the Caribbean Basketball Championship where a second-place finish gave them a place in the 2006 Centrobasket.
 There he contributed to a silver medal for the underdogs, beating established teams such as the Dominican Republic and Puerto Rico before losing in the final to Panama.
 This earned the Virgin Islanders a place in the 2007 Pan American Games where, after two close defeats including a rematch against Puerto Rico, they won against the higher ranked Canada.

 The pinnacle of Elegar's international career was his participation in the 2007 FIBA Americas Championship, the continent's best tournament where he played against birth nation United States that had in their squad a plethora of NBA champions and All-Stars including LeBron James, Kobe Bryant and Jason Kidd, the game was a blowout as the U.S. Virgin Islands lost 59–123 with Elegar scoring a solitary point in 20 minutes.

 The next games were three close defeats against Canada, Brazil and Venezuela although Elegar lost his place as a starter.

 After 2010 Centrobasket where the team could not reiterate past exploits, losing to neighbouring British Virgin Islands, he has not played for his national team, as of July 2015.

 The Basketball Tournament

 Frank Elegar played for HBC Sicklerville in the 2018 edition of The Basketball Tournament.
 He scored 2 points and had 2 steals in the team's first-round loss to the Talladega Knights.

 Player profile

-An aggressive center, he is a very active player and battles hard for every rebound thanks to his good athleticism.
+A center, he is an active player and battles hard for every rebound thanks to his athleticism.
 Smooth around the rim offensively he can score close to the basket, especially with a powerful dunk, or draw a foul.
-His main weakness is his shooting, which is limited further away from the rim, also for a player who draws a lot of fouls his free throw accuracy is poor.
+His weakness is his shooting, which is limited further away from the rim, also for a player who draws a lot of fouls his free throw accuracy is poor.